 Unfortunately, the merger occurred just three months before the dot-com bubble burst and the economy fell into a recession.

-In 2003, AOL Time Warner posted a $100 billion loss – at the time the largest in U.S. corporate history.
+In 2003, AOL Time Warner posted a $100 billion loss – the largest in U.S. corporate history.

 American Online retired

-During the aforementioned merger in 2000, AOL executives believed they were taking over Time Warner as part of the stronger company.
+During the merger above in 2000, AOL executives believed they were taking over Time Warner as part of a stronger company.

 AOL then became a small subdivision of AOL Time Warner, itself reverting to the original name of Time Warner.
 Instant messenger and AOL mail – once the company’s flagship products – were given away for free.